An Analytic Framework for Robust Training of Artificial Neural Networks: Proof of the theorems

-Then every $\seq{\AAA(S_n)}{n=1}{\infty}$ is converging uniformly to $\AAA(\XX)$.
-We can see that any training set would appear in at least one of the sequences that we are considering.
-Consequently, for any training set $S_n$ larger than $N$ and with probability $1-\delta$ we have that
+Then every $\seq{\AAA(S_n)}{n=1}{\infty}$ is converging compactly to $\AAA(\XX)$.
+We can see that any countable training set would appear in at least one of the sequences that we are considering.
+Consequently, for any countable training set $S$ larger than $N$ and with probability $1-\delta$ we have that

 \begin{proposition} Suppose $\{f_n\}_{n=1}^\infty\subset\mathcal{O}(\XX)$ converges uniformly on compact subsets of $\XX$ to the function $f:\XX\rightarrow\mathbb{C}$.
 Then $f\in\mathcal{O}(\XX)$ and for each $\alpha\in\mathbb{N}^n$,